NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 * **Balance** (color, default white) modulates the linear HDR color before tonemapping.
 * **Gamma** (float, default 2.2, linear is 1.0) converts linear HDR image into gamma corrected color space.
 * **White Point** (float, default 1.0) selects which HDR color component value is mapped to 1.0.
-(Inverse of Brightness control, affects the same shader variable.)
+(Inverse of Brightness control, affects the same shader variable).
 * **Burn Lights** (float, default 0.8, linear is 1.0) changes color highlights.
 Higher values emphasize highlights in the image.
 * **Crush Blacks** (float, default 0.2, linear is 0.0) changes color shadows.
 High values emphasize dark areas in the image.
 * **Saturation** (float, default 1.2, linear is 1.0).
 Higher values increase the color saturation.
 A value of 0.0 produces a greyscale image from the luminance values of tonemapped image.
 * **Brightness** (float, default 1.0) multiplies the linear HDR color before tonemapping.
-(Inverse of White Point, affects the same shader variable.)
+(Inverse of White Point, affects the same shader variable).

 ### Scenes